partcoffee/uni/_case/-portfolio.md

 <div class="div"></div>

 The site is still powered by Jekyll and compiled locally before being pushed to a live server.
 This is so we don't have to compress our assets on the fly, but rather do all the hard lifting ourselves – so the server don't have to.
 This should give us the same performance budget as before, but with lazy loading, I expect articles to load a fair amount quicker.
+I also paid close attention to clean and semantic markup, allowing for a great experience for users who prefer <a href="https://support.apple.com/kb/PH21467?locale=en_US" target="_blank">Safari Reader</a>.

 On the topic of maintainability and technology, I would like to refer you to what I have <a href="/portfolio/#maintainability--technology">already covered</a> to avoid too much repetition.
 The noteworthy change would be how I handle projects now.
 The end of my second semester will be the end of this website – or it's purpose, and as I do not intend to scale it any further, the <a href="/final">new homepage</a> is largely tailored with little care for scalability.
 This is intentional, but something I could have improved given more time or intentions of further developing the site.